 Magnet – Alnico 2

 For reference, this Seymour Duncan Custom Shop El Diablo humbucker pickup set evaluation was conducted with a Fractal Axe-Fx II XL+ featuring Celestion Impluse Responses and Fractal MFC-101 MIDI Foot Controller.
-Real cabs used were Marshall 1960B cabs loaded with Celestion Vintage 30s and G12M Greenbacks.
+Real cabs in use are Marshall 1960B cabs with Celestion Vintage 30s and G12M Greenbacks.